isomerpages/pa-chingay/_chingay50-stories/Ong Choon Mui.md

 **Ong Choon Mui**

-Retiree - Still teaching dance @ Macpherson Chinese Dance A performer from the very first Chingay back in 1973 recalls the novel experience and shared camaraderie with her fellow entertainers and yearns for the days of old.
+Retiree - Still Teaching Dance @ Macpherson

+A performer from the very first Chingay back in 1973 recalls the novel experience and shared camaraderie with her fellow entertainers and yearns for the days of old.